top of page

 Hear from our course attendees.

-A: I enjoyed how comfortable and easy it was to communicate and learn from Lynette.
+I enjoyed how comfortable and easy it was to communicate and learn from Lynette.

 Sarah, Massage Therapist

-A: The one/one learning, small class, being able with other therapists to talk shop.
+I enjoyed the one/one learning, small class, being able with other therapists to talk shop.
 Great teacher!!